-Finally, there’s someone to help you take control of your fiscal sponsorship program
+Finally, there’s a way to help you take control of your fiscal sponsorship program

 Becoming a fiscal sponsor is easy — you offer to help out a friend or assist a local startup organization.
-Or maybe fiscal sponsorship is part of your mission.
+Or maybe fiscal sponsorship is part of your mission — or your entire mission.

 But “doing” fiscal sponsorship well is the hard part — it can feel a little bit like flying blind.

-You know your program could be running (much?) more efficiently and not tie up your team as much as it is.
-Maybe you’ve even thought of scrapping the whole thing.
-So “Fix Fiscal Sponsorship Program” sits in the back of your mind or as one of the insurmountable tasks on your To Do list.
+You know your program could be running (much?) more efficiently and less of a burden on your team.
+Maybe you’ve come up with some new things to try but are having trouble getting around to implementing them.
+Or maybe you’ve even attended our weekly fiscal sponsors forum and talked to other organizations about how they operated.
+But for whatever reason, “Fix Fiscal Sponsorship Program” sits in the back of your mind or as one of the insurmountable tasks on your To Do list.

 And it’s not something you can really put off: If you’re not doing it right, fiscal sponsorship can be a time suck, end up costing your organization money, hurt your status in the community and even put your 501(c)(3) status at risk.
 And while you may have heard about the “six ways to do it right,” you’ve now realized there are many more ways to do it wrong.